redbooth/aerofs-docker/README.md

 interface.

 ## AeroFS On Docker, Generally
-This repository also contains a `aerofs-docker.sh` file that can be used to launch the AeroFS Private Cloud Appliance on any x86_64 system that supports Docker 1.5.
+This repository also contains an `aerofs-docker.sh` file that can be used to launch the AeroFS Private Cloud Appliance on any x86_64 system that supports Docker 1.5.
 It has been tested with Ubuntu 14.04 LTS.